ElderMael/codexarcana-blog/content/blog/create-a-co2-sensor-with-raspberry-pi/index.md

     writing to I²C devices by their addressed, to a specific register.

-1. `readSync(address: int, register: int, length: int): Buffer` this method allows reading a specific register of an I²C devices by their address.
+1. `readSync(address: int, register: int, length: int): Buffer` this method allows reading a specific register of I²C devices by their address.

 These are the two methods required to initialize the sensor.
 As it can be inferred, the I²C sensor is very simple to interact with.
 As long as you have the sensor